 - Carefully dip each Brezn in the boiling mixture one by one, and allow to cook for 30 seconds.
 Remove with a slotted spoon, allow excess water to drip off and lay each Brezn on a lined baking tray.
 Scatter over the rock salt and bake in the preheated oven for 15 - 18 minutes until golden brown.
 Cool on the tray or on a rack before eating.

-Brezn are fun and easy to make if you know a few tricks.
 It’s important to keep the dough quite dry and firm – this means that they have a nice chew, rather than being too soft and cakey.
 Avoid the temptation to add too much water!
 Start with 175ml and add a tablespoon at a time.

 I’ve used lots of different types of flour for these, high grade or bread flour will give a heartier result, lighter flours like German 405 or Italian ’00’ give a lighter but still delicious Brezn – keep in mind that different flours absorb more or less water and adjust as necessary.

 Roll the dough out longer and thinner than you think you will need it, by the time it is shaped, cooked in water, then baked it will expand quite a bit!
-It will still taste wonderful but those all important holes might close up.
+It will still taste wonderful but those all-important holes might close up.

 Chilling the dough before cooking in the soda solution helps them keep their shape.

 Don’t keep Brezn in an airtight container or a plastic bag – the salt will dissolve and make them soggy.
 A paper bag or wrapped in a clean cloth is perfect.
+Best eaten on the day they are baked, stale pretzels make fantastically flavoursome breadcrumbs.